 JORDAN COONS CERAMICS

-Jordan is an award winning ceramic artist and arts educator in Syracuse, NY.
-She intersects craft and artistry by specializing in functional and conceptual components to address her thoughts on human nature, fragility, strength, and resilience.
+Jordan Coons is an accomplished ceramic artist and arts educator based in Syracuse, NY, whose work bridges the gap between craft and artistry.
+Her unique approach combines functional and conceptual elements, exploring themes of human nature, resilience, strength, and fragility.

 ARTIST STATEMENT

-My art focuses on combating the dehumanizing narratives that plague our society at the moment.
-It encourages individuals to hold it and remember that we are all imperfect, with fragile exteriors that can break at any moment.
-When we handle each other with care, we can begin to see our fellow human for the complex heart, soul, and mind that inhabits that body.
+My art speaks to the dehumanizing narratives that permeate our society, reminding us that we are all imperfect and vulnerable, with exteriors that can break at any moment.
+By treating one another with care and compassion, we can begin to see beyond the surface and connect with the complex heart, soul, and mind that resides within us all.

 INTERVIEW